Quality assurance

 - the approval processes of NESA recognised programs for HALT accreditation

-- where NESA can provide support to improve the consistency of accreditation recommendations
+- where we can provide support to improve the consistency of accreditation recommendations

-- our monitoring processes to ensure schools or services meet all the accreditation requirements under the TA Manual.
+- Our monitoring processes to ensure schools or services meet their accreditation requirements under the TA Manual.

 When a teacher fails to provide records or the records are inaccurate

-If a teacher does not provide the information requested within the timeframe, their accreditation will be at risk of being suspended until they do so.
+If a teacher does not provide the information we request within the timeframe, their accreditation risks being suspended until they do so.
 Teachers whose accreditation is suspended are not eligible to teach in NSW schools or services.